Growth of automorphisms of virtually special groups: Introduction

-{\bf Acknowledgements.} I am particularly grateful to Ric Wade for suggesting that the proof of boundary amenability in \Cref{thmintro:exact} might show finiteness of vcd as well.
-I also thank Daniel Groves, Camille Horbez and Ashot Minasyan for useful conversations and references, and the authors of \cite{CHHL} for sharing with me a preliminary version of their work after this article was completed.
+{\bf Acknowledgements.} I am indebted to Ric Wade for suggesting that the proof of boundary amenability for $\Out(G)$ might also show finiteness of vcd, and to the referee for their careful reading and many insightful comments.
+I thank Adrien Abgrall, Martin Bridson, Daniel Groves, Vincent Guirardel, Camille Horbez, Ashot Minasyan, Sam Shepherd and Zlil Sela for useful suggestions, and the authors of \cite{CHHL} for sharing with me a preliminary version of their work after the present article was completed.